LA Galaxy: San Jose Earthquakes

 The Galaxy's longest-running rivalry match is the California Clásico, played against the San Jose Earthquakes.
 It is considered among the fiercest and longest-running rivalries in American soccer.
 The intrastate rivalry dates to the founding of MLS, and their encounters in the MLS Cup playoffs and final.
 Some also cite that the rivalry developed in reflection of traditional Northern California—Southern California sports rivalries.

 Los Angeles FC

 When Los Angeles FC (LAFC) joined the league in 2018 as an expansion team, a new crosstown rivalry was born.
-The Galaxy's current record vs LAFC, through 2022, is 7-5-5 (including 0-2 in the playoffs).
-Dubbed "El Tráfico", the rivalry has become one of the most passionate in the league.
+The Galaxy's current record vs LAFC, through 2022, is 7–5–5 (including 0–2 in the playoffs).

 Chivas USA

 From 2005 to 2014, the Galaxy were rivals with Chivas USA (now defunct), with whom they shared the same stadium, in the SuperClasico.
 This contest, with Chivas USA, was dominated by the Galaxy, who won 22 of the 34 encounters.
 The rivalry was the only intra-stadium rivalry in MLS until Chivas ceased operations at the end of the 2014 season.